Grab our 10 Tips for Free Self Care! Enter your email here:

 Unfortunately, the only concrete way to tell is to make an appointment with your doctor or wait for your post-embryo transfer pregnancy test.

-When Does Implantation Occur 101: Try Not to Stress
+What Day Does Implantation Occur 101: Try not to stress

 Are you ready for the number one rule when it comes to answering the question, “When does implantation occur?”